 For quite some time, automakers have been focusing on making trucks lighter, but bigger.
 The news has been full of new medium-duty trucks coming to market and arriving at dealers, but the light-duty segment is quickly growing for the work truck segment.

-The light-duty market includes both mid-size and full-size pickup trucks.
+The light-duty market includes pickup truck options from compact to mid-size and full-size pickup trucks.
 U.S. light-truck sales in 2018 grew 7.7%, according to the Automotive News Data Center, to 11.98 million units — a level car sales have never reached.

 Additionally, the Diesel Technology Forum shared that sales of light-duty vehicles equipped with diesel engines crossed 500,000 in 2018, partly driven by a 12.5% gain among heavy-duty pickups.